yakMM/pdm-check-updates/README.md

 # pdm-check-updates

-Check for available updates without pdm constraints.
+Check for available updates within pdm constraints.

 This project is under construction.